Mikhail-Vilms/Notes/Money&Taxes&Investing/Accounting_Fundamentals.md

 - The Gross Profit (GP) of a business is the accounting result obtained after deducting the cost of goods sold and sales returns/allowances from total sales revenue.
 GP is located on the income statement (sometimes referred to as the statement of profit and loss) produced by a company and is used in determining a company’s gross margin.
 - The formula for calculating gross margin is: **Gross Margin** = Gross Profit / Total Revenue x 100

+### SG&A
+- [Selling, General & Administrative (SG&A) Expense](https://corporatefinanceinstitute.com/resources/knowledge/accounting/what-is-sga/) includes all non-production expenses incurred by a company in any given period.
+It includes expenses such as rent, advertising, marketing, accounting, litigation, travel, meals, management salaries, bonuses, and more.
+On occasion, it may also include depreciation expense, depending on what it’s related to.
+- G&A expenses are the overhead costs of a business, many of which are fixed or semi-fixed.
+These costs don’t relate directly to selling products or services but rather to the general ongoing operation of the business.
+- The most common examples are rent, insurance, utilities, supplies, and expenses related to company management, such as salaries of executives, admin staff, and non-salespeople.

 - Inderect Operating Cost:
   - R&D (Research and Development)